davidbrochart/akernel/README.md

     await asyncio.sleep(1)
 ```

-If cell 2 was blocking, cell 1 would be paused until cell 2 was finished.
-You can see that by
+If cell 2 was blocking, cell 1 would pause until cell 2 was finished.
+You can see that by changing
-changing `await asyncio.sleep(1)` into `time.sleep(1)`.
+`await asyncio.sleep(1)` into `time.sleep(1)` in cell 2.

 ## Limitations